papinet/papiNet-API/2.0.0/papiNet-JSON-Style-Guide.md

 ### Rule 2 - How to handle empty collection

 An empty collection MUST be communicated via the HTTP status code `204 No Content` and the response MUST NOT contain a response's body.
-This rule will be enforced by not allowing empty array in the non-empty response's body using `minContains: 1` (new in JSON Schema New in draft 2019-09) when it will be supported by OpenAPI.
+This rule will be enforced by not allowing empty array in the non-empty response's body using `minItems: 1`.

 ### Rule 3 - minLength of property with type `string`